supiwmi/github-template/README.md

 2. git commit -m "adding new functions in development branch"
 3. git push origin dev-branch

-Create a Pull Request to merge development into --> main branch (so you need to switch to the main and issue git merge command
+Create a Pull Request to merge dev-branch into --> main branch (so you need to switch to the main and issue git merge command
 1. git checkout main
 2. git merge dev-branch

+## Tips
+1. You may create the 3rd brach called "feature-branch" and then try to merge new code to dev-branch instead of main.
+2. You can create a Pull Request from Git Repo(GitHub, Bitbucket, etc.) or use the git cli as show in the example above.